darwindev2002/PhotoLandHK/README.md

 # PhotoLand HK

-This is an android app for the website photolandhk.com :camera:
+This is an android app for the website photolandhk.com :camera:.